WinterAxis/ESV-MD-Bible/The_Bible_esv/41_Mark/Mark_2.md

 And he said to them, **"The Sabbath was made for man, not man for the Sabbath.**

 ###### 28
-So the Son of Man is lord even of the Sabbath." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+So the Son of Man is lord even of the Sabbath."

 ***